 My friend, Cindy Evans, recently wrote a really good blog post about the Generation Gap in the model horse hobby.
 I consider it essential reading for both adults and children.

 For the record--this post is not aimed at anyone in particular, and I really hope that every kid who reads my blog feels welcome and comfortable here.
-I'm happy to help you, but please make it easy for me, ok?
+I'm happy to help you, but please make it easy for me, okay?